Counterterrorism: Counterterrorism agencies

 Many countries have dedicated counterterrorist units trained to handle terrorist threats.
 Besides various security agencies, there are police tactical units whose role is to directly engage terrorists and prevent terrorist attacks.
 Such units perform both in preventive actions, hostage rescue, and responding to ongoing attacks.
 Countries of all sizes can have highly trained counterterrorist teams.
 Tactics, techniques, and procedures for manhunting are under constant development.

 These units are specially trained in military tactics and are equipped for close-quarters combat, with emphasis on stealth and performing the mission with minimal casualties.
 The units include assault teams, snipers, EOD experts, dog handlers, and intelligence officers.
-Most of these measures deal with terrorist attacks that affect an area or threaten to do so, or are lengthy situations such as shootouts and hostage takings that allow the counterterrorist units to assemble and respond; it is harder to deal with shorter incidents such as assassinations or reprisal attacks, due to the short warning time and the quick exfiltration of the assassins.
+Most of these measures deal with terrorist attacks that affect an area or threaten to do so, or are lengthy situations such as shootouts and standoffs that allow the counterterrorist units to assemble and respond; it is harder to deal with shorter incidents such as assassinations, reprisal attacks, or bombings due to the short warning time and the quick exfiltration of the perpetrators.

 The majority of counterterrorism operations at the tactical level are conducted by state, federal, and national law enforcement or intelligence agencies.
 In some countries, the military may be called in as a last resort.
 For countries whose military is legally permitted to conduct domestic law enforcement operations, this is not an issue, and such counterterrorism operations are conducted by their military.